VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 RESPOND MSG="Printing {MATERIAL} at {EXTRUDER_TEMP}"
 ```

 and so on.
-The sky is the limit, and you can get as detailed as you choose.
+From here, the sky is the limit, and you can get as detailed as you choose.

 Note that you need to add a `[respond]` configuration option in `printer.cfg` for the RESPOND command to work.
 For more options, such as formatting options, see https://www.klipper3d.org/G-Codes.html#respond